0x326/contraction-timer/README.md

 docker compose up
 ```

-The app will be available at http://localhost:3000 and the Socket.IO server at http://localhost:3001.
+The app will be available at http://localhost:3000 and the Socket.IO server at http://localhost:3001 (or the value of the `PORT` environment variable).

 Redis caching is optional; provide a `REDIS_HOST` environment variable for the server if you want to persist state to Redis.